digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

 Connecting securely
 ===================

 The Java bindings library lets you connect to a DAML Ledger via a secure connection.
-The factory methods ``DamlLedgerClient.forLedgerIdAndHost`` and ``DamlLedgerClient.forHostWithLedgerIdDiscovery`` accept a parameter of type ``Optional<SslContext>``.
-If the value of that optional parameter is not present (i.e. by passing ``Optional.empty()``), a plain text / insecure connection will be established.
+The builders created by ``DamlLedgerClient.newBuilder`` default to a plaintext connection, but you can invoke ``withSslContext` to pass an ``SslContext``.
-This is useful when connecting to a locally running Sandbox.
+Using the default plaintext connection is useful only when connecting to a locally running Sandbox for development purposes.

 Secure connections to a DAML Ledger must be configured to use client authentication certificates, which can be provided by a Ledger Operator.